mlane/how-to-craft-a-pickaxe-in-javascript/README.md

 Sometimes the fun is the reason.

 In Minecraft, every recipe begins with a blank 3×3 grid.
-In JavaScript, it’s similar — you start with a few simple states and see what they become.
+In JavaScript, it’s similar, you start with a few simple states and see what they become.

 ---